Common Myths About EMDR Therapy (And What’s Actually True)

 Myth #2: You Have to Relive Your Trauma During EMDR

+A common fear is that EMDR therapy forces people to re-experience their trauma.
+In truth, EMDR is designed to do the opposite—it helps the brain process distress without becoming overwhelmed.
 During sessions, clients stay grounded, aware, and in control.
-The focus isn’t on reliving every detail but allowing the brain to safely reprocess the memory so that it loses its emotional intensity.
+The focus isn’t on reliving every detail, but on allowing the brain to safely reprocess the memory so that it loses its emotional intensity.
 Your therapist works closely with you to pace the process and ensure your nervous system feels supported each step of the way.

 Myth #3: EMDR Therapy Works Instantly